scandum/rotate/README.md

 Bridge Rotation
 ---------------
 This is a slightly more complex auxiliary rotation that reduces the maximum auxiliary memory requirement from 50% to 33%.
+Its first known publication was in 2021.

 If the overlap between the two halves is smaller than the halves themselves it copies the overlap to swap memory instead.
 ```c